All Episodes

 And I'm not even certain you need to revisit that with a constitutional amendment.

-I think statutory language could could reverse that.
+I think statutory language could reverse that.

 And quite frankly, we're subsidizing illegal immigration.

-We're subsidizing low cost labor.
+We're subsidizing low-cost labor.

-And we're it's and it's not just a cliche, it's true.
+And it's not just a cliche.

 We're a nation of immigrants.

-I'm talking about, you know, quite a few years down the road, it's not being done.
+And I'm not talking about immediately, I'm talking about, you know, quite a few years down the road, it's not being done.

 If you remove those subsidies, you're going to get less of it.